brunomillerps/product-catalog-api/README.md

     },
 ]
 ```

 ### Update a product

 Not implemented yet

+As the mock server has no PUT API
+I would have to recreate the resource to simulate an update, because it doesn't accept the ID in the body of POST (create resource) nor create a new one, because that will cause new ID.

+To accomplish this API, will need:

+- Keep a unique ID in database, and return it to user
+- Everey product creation, call the service API and then save to database the server id.
+Here we have a relation IDs
+- Gel all should return either product persisted or not in database.
+Also, exchange the IDs
+- Delete api deletes both server mock and database
+- Update will only update the product name?!
+Possible risk of cold data.

+A branch `feature/mongodb` contains database implementations to keep a new and unchaged ID, missing rules in usecases

 ### Delete a product

 **Request**

 ```
 curl --location --request DELETE 'localhost:3000/api/v1/products/3550ed97-4922-4275-bd2e-13c04cc4d80b'
 ```

 **Response**
 204 - No Content

 ## Cross-cutting concern

 ### API Rate Limit